vsimakhin/web-logbook/README.md

 - Update: Golang and npm packages/security patches.
 - Update: If filters are applied to the table, the CSV export will only export the filtered rows.
 - New: Added "Save Map as PNG" button for the flight maps.

-## [4.0.1] - 08.03.2026

-- Fix: proper json parse/stringify for custom fields.
-- Update: performance optimizations for the `Flight Record` and `Map` pages.

-## [4.0.0] - 04.03.2026

-All changes for v4 release:

-- New: Custom DataGrid component based on standard MUI X DataGrid to replace unsupported Material React Table.
-This introduces new views for tables, filters, and column selection, which work faster and require less code and resources.
-The only disadvantage: it lacks row grouping, so the Stats by Year page had to be refactored with a new view.
-- Update: Latest versions of MUI libs and components.
-- Update: The previous two bullet points enabled slight style updates across the app; dark mode is updated and mobile view is now slightly more user-friendly.
-- New: Added phone, email, and remarks fields for Persons.
-- Update: Golang updated to 1.25.x.
-- Update: Refactored Filter panel layout.
-Map Settings and Dashboard Settings are now separate components.
-- Update: Added option to hide airport codes on the map and added new pin icon.
-- New: For advanced users, added SQL view `logbook_stats_view` for flight statistics.
-Dates are converted to ISO format, departure/arrival times include dates, and time fields are cast to minutes.
-Also added API endpoint `/api/logbook/stats-data`.
-- New: Added a new setting `Self PIC Label` to allow user to change the label used when PIC.
-By default it is `Self`, but can be changed to any other value (e.g. `SELF` according to [AMC1 FCL.050, section i, subsection 5](https://www.easa.europa.eu/en/document-library/easy-access-rules/online-publications/easy-access-rules-aircrew-regulation-eu-no?page=5#_Toc512863430)).
-- New: Added aircraft registration filter on the Flight Record page if the aircraft model/type is selected.
-- New: Added record number column to the Logbook table (hidden by default).
-Can be used in the filter panel in case you need to calculate totals for specific range of the records.
-- New: Added night landings recalculation on import.
-If night time recalculated option is selected and it is more than 0 minutes, then night landings are set to the same value as day landings (if day landings > 0).
-- New: Added a new setting `Logbook totals view` to allow user to change the way totals are displayed in the Logbook table.
-There are 2 options. `Standard` will show you the current page totals and grand totals through the whole logbook. `Paper Logbook` will show you the totals for each page, previous page and the totals will be a summary of these 2 values.
-- New: Added custom import profiles.
-User can save custom import profiles and load them later.
-The custom profile is stored in the browser's local storage and is not shared between different browsers or devices.
-- New: Attachments entity, allows to go through the list of all attachments, preview and download them (filtered or all) as a zip file.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)